mjfrigaard/storybench-posts/02.1-tidyr-tidyverse/README.md

 > to these functions, meaning that many people (including me\!) have to
 > consult the documentation every time.

-Changes like these are examples of why I appreciate the `tidyverse`, because I can tell a lot of thought gets put into identifying verbs that accurately capture the users intentions.
-Knowing how to reshape data is an important skill for any data scientist, and I think the `tidyr::pivot_` functions are great additions to data manipulation in the `tidyverse` because they make restructuring more explicit.
+Decisions like these are examples of why I appreciate the `tidyverse`, because I can tell a lot of thought gets put into identifying language that accurately capture the users intentions.
+Knowing how to reshape data is an important skill for any data scientist, and the `tidyr::pivot_` functions make restructuring very clear and explicit.

 -----